tamorton/Deserializer/README.md

 # Deserializer
-Reads data from c# binary serialization files
+Reads data from C# binary serialization files using C++

 Binary serialization in C# writes a file that can be used to restore the objects and their values.
 Unfortunately, deserialization in C# needs the class definitions to create instances of the saved classes.